majacQ/cc-libraries-api/src/pages/integrate/tutorials/quick-start-curl/index.md

 }
 ```

-By starting with this basic cURL command, you'll have an idea of what's required to make `GET` requests to the CC Libraries API.
+By starting with this basic cURL command, you'll have an idea of what's required to make `GET` requests to the Libraries API.
 From there, you can play with the command to make `GET` requests to different endpoints from the command line, or translate these concepts to your environment of choice, like Node.js or Python.

 ## Technology Used